Ravi30T/simple-checklist-mern-app/README.md

         ...
     }

-Environment Variables
+Environment Variables:

   Create a .env file in the root directory and configure the following:

     DB_USER=<Your MongoDB Username>
     DB_PASSWORD=<Your MongoDB Password>